What is Black Tar Heroin?

 What are the short-term effects of using black tar heroin?

 Black tar heroin is known to cause a range of physical and psychological effects on the body, both short-term and undesirable.
-While drug users may initially experience intense euphoria and pain relief, they usually face negative consequences such as severe nausea, dizziness, irritability, and decreased overall physical and mental health.
+While the initial effects include intense euphoria and pain relief, users may also experience respiratory depression, dry mouth, heavy extremities, and clouded mental function.

 What are the long-term effects of using black tar heroin?